TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models: Conclusion

 \section{Conclusion}

-We have introduced TeRA, a high-rank PEFT adapter which utilizes a tensor network to parameterize the tensorized weight updates.
-In this way, TeRA offers a more effective alternative to existing vector-based adapters, achieving much better performances and high-rank updates but with a similar amount of trainable parameters.
-Extensive experiments demonstrate the effectiveness of the proposed TeRA method.
-Our future work aims to apply TeRA to applications beyond large language models.
+We have introduced TeRA, a high-rank PEFT adapter which employs a tensor network approach to parametrize the tensorized weight updates.
+Such a parametrization has allowed TeRA to offer a more effective alternative to existing vector-based adapters with a similar amount of trainable parameters, while achieving much better performances and high-rank updates.
+TeRA is particularly well-suited for large-scale customization scenarios, where hundreds of thousands of task- or user-specific adapters may be required.
+Its ability to maintain high expressivity while using extremely few trainable parameters, and requiring minimal storage per adapter, makes it an attractive solution for scalable personalization of LLMs.